Core Concepts

 - External Reference: You can link SolvaPay customers to your user IDs using

-externalRef - Customer Lookup: SolvaPay uses the customer reference to check subscriptions and track usage
+externalRef - Customer Lookup: SolvaPay uses the customer reference to check purchases and track usage

 // Ensure customer exists (creates if doesn't exist)